Facebook Pixel

 The Software Development Life Cycle (SDLC) is a project management conceptual framework that specifies the processes of an information system development project, beginning with a feasibility assessment and ending with continuing support for the final product.

-Many product development consulting firms have the life cycle models specified and designed in the development phase.
+Many product development consulting firmshave the life cycle models specified and designed in the development phase.
 To ensure success in the software development stage, each process model adheres to a set of steps that are specific to its type.

-Waterfall Model: The waterfall model is the first Model used in the SDLC.
+The waterfall model is the first Model used in the SDLC.
 The linear sequential Model is another name for it.
 The findings of one stage in this Model are used as input for the next phase.
 The following phase can begin once the previous phase has finished developing.

 • Initially, requirements are gathered and analyzed.
 System design can only start after the requirements have been firmly established.
 In this example, the SRS document serves as both an input and an output for the System Design process.